myTerminal/world-of-emacs/01-entry/03-getting-started-with-emacs.md

 [ergoemacs.org](http://ergoemacs.org) is a not-so-pretty website that has a lot of useful information on Emacs.

-You can visit [http://ergoemacs.org/emacs/emacs.html](http://ergoemacs.org/emacs/emacs.html) for a 'practical' tutorial.
+You can also visit [http://ergoemacs.org/emacs/emacs.html](http://ergoemacs.org/emacs/emacs.html) for a 'practical' tutorial.

 ## Yet Another Emacs Tutorial